y-scope/spider/docs/quick_start.md

 ## Data on external storage

-Often simple POD data are not enough.
+Often simple `Serializable` value are not enough.
 However, passing large amount of data around is expensive.
 Usually these data is stored on disk or a distributed storage system.
 For example, an ETL workload usually reads in data from an external storage, writes temporary data on an external storage, and writes final data into an external storage.

 Spider lets user pass the metadata of these data around in `spider::Data` objects. `Data` stores the value of the metadata information of external data, and provides crucial information to Spider for